What is the time period for creditor to collect a debt in Minnesota?

 What is an acknowledgement?

-An acknowledgement can be something as simple as asking the creditor on the phone for longer to pay the debt.
+An acknowledgement can be something as simple as the borrower asking the creditor on the phone for longer to pay the debt.
 (Bottum v.
 Jundt (Minn Ct.
 App.
 2009)).

 If a creditor does not have a judgment within six years of the last payment or acknowledgment, then they can no longer get a judgment against you.

 They can still, however, make phone calls or write letters saying that you owe them money.